-Tony held the role of Pro Vice-Chancellor at the Curtin Business School prior to joining the University of Newcastle.
-As Pro Vice-Chancellor, Professor Travaglione led a number of major projects including the establishment of Curtin’s Law School.
-He was also instrumental in the creation of the Bankwest Curtin Economic Centre, an initiative recognised in the recent Business/Higher Education Round Table awards as the joint winner of the Ashley Goldsworthy Award for Sustained Collaboration between Business and Tertiary Education.
+Prior to his current role, Tony was the Pro Vice-Chancellor at the Curtin Business School.
+In this role, Professor Travaglione led a number of major projects including the establishment of Curtin’s Law School.
+He was also vital to the creation of the Bankwest Curtin Economic Centre, an initiative recognised in the recent Business/Higher Education Round Table awards as the joint winner of the Ashley Goldsworthy Award for Sustained Collaboration between Business and Tertiary Education.

-Throughout his career, Professor Travaglione has maintained a strong engagement with the business community having delivered research and other projects for organisations including ANZ bank, BHP, QANTAS, Nespresso, Main Roads Western Australia, Westrail, Hunter Area Health, and Centrelink.
-He has also conducted projects for international organisations like Norwich Union, Royal Sun Alliance, Midland Bank, Guinness Brewing and London Underground.
-Professor Travaglione has shared the findings of his consulting experiences through presentations to American Academy of Management, the British Academy of Management, the International Work Psychology Conference and the Australian Industrial and Organisational Psychology Conference.
+Throughout his career, Professor Travaglione has maintained strong engagement with the business community, having delivered research and other projects for organisations including ANZ Bank, BHP, QANTAS, Nespresso, Main Roads Western Australia, Westrail, Hunter Area Health, and Centrelink.
+He has also conducted projects for international organisations including Norwich Union, Royal Sun Alliance, Midland Bank, Guinness Brewing and London Underground.
+Professor Travaglione has shared the findings of his consulting experiences with presentations to American Academy of Management, the British Academy of Management, the International Work Psychology Conference and the Australian Industrial and Organisational Psychology Conference.

 - PhD, University of Western Australia

 - Master of Industrial Relations, University of Western Australia

 - change management

 |28/3/2017 -||Pro Vice-Chancellor Business and Law||The University of Newcastle